Send money to India

 Setting up an international money transfer to India couldn’t be easier and the whole process can be done in just minutes from the comfort of your own home.
 Here’s a list of the details you’ll need to provide:

-- 3. Details of the account where the transfer money will be deposited from
+- Details of your bank account where the transfer money will be deposited from

-- 7. The amount and currency you wish to send
+- The amount and currency you wish to send.